JanssenProject/jans/docs/admin/reference/json/properties/janssenauthserver-properties.md

 ### removeRefreshTokensForClientOnLogout

 - Description: Boolean value specifying whether to remove Refresh Tokens on logout.
-Default value is false
+Default value is true

 - Required: No